mxfng/maxfu.ng/src/content/writing/californias-housing-crisis.md

 The deeper irony is that this homeowner class — in safeguarding its own wealth — ends up undermining the future of its own children.
 Each passing decade of manufactured scarcity leaves new generations with fewer choices about how they want to live and, more importantly, where they can live.
 In trying to preserve their slice of security, they’ve created a landscape where their descendants inherit less freedom, less mobility, and a narrowing horizon of possibility, which is arguably antithetical to their interests.

+And for some people, the consequences are far more violent.
+California’s homelessness crisis is among the worst in the nation, and a growing body of research makes it unmistakably clear that housing availability, and ultimately affordability, is one of the strongest predictors of rising homelessness rates.
+When someone is pushed into living unhoused, they aren’t simply “struggling” — they are exposed to the elements, cut off from community, and forced into a state of social isolation and vulnerability that represents capitalist alienation at its most extreme.
+Homelessness sits at the bitter core of our culture’s rot — a society that has learned to tolerate mass suffering as the acceptable price of commodified housing, and to accept human precarity as a natural byproduct of the market rather than a political choice.

 The dissonance is clear.
 A system built around protecting property values and prioritizing the selfish interests of homeowners inevitably collides with the simple moral intuition that housing should be more than a luxury.
 To us leftists, housing is a human right.

 ## From Marxist Diagnosis to Reformist Solutions